TheMarex/ba-thesis/text/3_pattern.md

 4. Pose $R'$ is given by $R' = (x', y', z')$

 A special property of the model that was used for computing the inverse kinematics, is that TCP of the left leg was chosen as root node.
 Since we can specify the root position freely, that removes the need of solving for the left foot pose.
-Thus the following goals need to be satisfied by the inverse kinematics:
+Thus, the inverse kinematics needs to solves for the following goals:

 1. Chest orientation